-- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the around. - · When towing manual transaxle models with the front wheels on the ground (if a towing dolly is not used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
+NISSAN does not recommend towing automatic transmission equipped vehicles with the drive wheels on the ground.

+• When towing with the front wheels on the ground: Turn the ignition key to the OFF position and move the transmission selector lever to N (neutral) position, turn the ignition key to OFF position and secure the steering wheel in a straight ahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism. - Move the shift lever to the N (Neutral) position. - When the battery of a vehicle equipped with the Intelligent Key system is discharged, the vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.
+This will result in damage to the steering lock mechanism.